FAQ:Recording - How To's

 How can I record in stereo?

 Audacity by default should already be set to record in stereo.
-If this is not the case, use Device Toolbar to select the output and input devices and to set the channels to "2 (stereo) Input Channels".
+If this is not the case, use Device Toolbar to select the playback and recording devices and to set the channels to "2 (stereo) Recording Channels".

-Windows Vista and 7: Many USB recording devices, even if stereo, are seen as "microphones" so set by Windows to record in mono.
+Windows Vista, Windows 7 and Windows 8: Many USB recording devices, even if stereo, are seen as "microphones" so set by Windows to record in mono.
 If Audacity is set to record in stereo this will cause both channels to have the same content as one of the channels.
 To set Windows to record the device in stereo:

 - By the system clock, right-click over the then right-click over